We promote independent living in a structured family environment.

 3 weekly self help groups/support groups or daily if not working full time

-1 monthly life skills night
+1 monthly life skills night - guest speakers to teach or reintroduce a skill

 If a woman is not working, she will need to volunteer (according to her abilities), be attending school, participating in a program, or an agreed upon productive activity.
 This is to encourage women to be active and productive in their recovery.